Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Indefinite causal structures in the process matrix framework

-for a Hermitian operator $W \in A_I^1\otimes A_O^1\otimes...\otimes A_I^N\otimes A_O^N$, known as the \emph{process matrix}.
-The above equation plays the role of the Born rule in these general scenarios, with $W$ playing the role of the quantum state (or a density matrix).
-The set of valid process matrices is characterised by the set of all such Hermitian operators $W$ that yield positive normalised probabilities for all possible CP maps $\{\mathcal{M}^{A^k}_{x_k|a_k}\}_{k=1}^N$.
-This is required to hold also for CP maps that act on ancillary quantum systems (in addition to the in/output systems $A_I^k$ and $A_O^k$ associated with the process), where the ancillas between multiple labs may be entangled \cite{Oreshkov2012}.
-This imposes certain conditions on $W$, such as non-negativity \cite{Araujo2015} and implies that an $N$-partite process matrix $W=\mathcal{I}\otimes\hat{W}\Big(|\mathds{1}\rrangle\llangle\mathds{1}|\Big)$ can be viewed as the Choi representation of a completely positive and trace preserving map $\hat{W}$ from the input systems $A_O^1$,...,$A_O^N$ (corresponding the outputs of the parties) to the output systems $A_I^1$,...,$A_I^N$ (corresponding to the inputs of the parties), where $|\mathds{1}\rrangle$ corresponds to the unnormalised maximally entangled state over two copies of the input Hilbert space of $\hat{W}$.
-Note that the Choi representation of $\hat{W}$ and that of the local operations defined in the previous paragraphs differs by a transpose, this is a choice of convention made in the process matrix framework, that makes the notation and calculations more convenient.
+for a Hermitian operator $W \in A^I_1\otimes A^O_1\otimes...\otimes A^I_N\otimes A^O_N$, known as the \emph{process matrix}.
+The set of valid process matrices is characterised by the set of all such Hermitian operators $W$ that yield positive normalised probabilities for all possible CP maps $\{\mathcal{M}^{A_k}_{x_k|a_k}\}_{k=1}^N$.
+This is required to hold also for local operations that can additionally act on ancillary quantum systems, where the ancillas between multiple labs may be entangled \cite{Oreshkov2012}.

+The global behaviour can equivalently be described as a \emph{higher-order map} which maps each set of local operations to a probability distribution \cite{Chiribella2013, Araujo2016}.
+This higher-order map can itself be represented as a CPTP map $\mathcal{W}$ from the input systems $A^O_1$,...,$A^O_N$ (corresponding the outputs of the agents) to the output systems $A^I_1$,...,$A^I_N$ (corresponding to the inputs of the agents), as illustrated in \cref{fig: PM_Composition}.
+The process matrix $W=\mathcal{I}\otimes\mathcal{W}\Big(|\mathds{1}\rrangle\llangle\mathds{1}|\Big)$ is then the Choi matrix of the CPTPM $\mathcal{W}$, where $|\mathds{1}\rrangle$ corresponds to the unnormalised maximally entangled state over two copies of the input Hilbert space of $\mathcal{W}$ \cite{Araujo2015}.\footnote{Note that the Choi matrix of $\mathcal{W}$ and that of the local operations defined in the previous paragraphs differs by a transpose, this is a choice of convention made in the process matrix framework, that makes the notation and calculations more convenient.} In the rest of this paper, we will refer to the CPTPM $\mathcal{W}$ as the process map, and this will be our object of interest.